How to stay safe when Trail Running & Hiking

 5. A HEADTORCH

 This ultra-light outdoor essential is potentially a life-saving piece of kit.
-Emergency survival blankets are easy-to-pack and weigh less than 100g, so there is simply no excuse not to carry one with you.
+Emergency survival blankets or are easy-to-pack and weigh less than 100g, so there is simply no excuse not to carry one with you.
 It can also be used as a ground sheet, a gear cover or as a first aid blanket.
+Or an emergency thermal Bivvy is ideal for outdoor users looking for an emergency shelter that can become a regular part of their gear arsenal.

 7. FOOD AND HYDRATION